warwickdatasciencesociety/week-5-datathon/README.md

 #### Is this a team or individual competition?

 This is up to you to decide.
 If you would like to be part of a team, please contact Valentin Kodderitzsch on MS teams.
 We will try to our best to allocate teams of up to 4 people based on each participant's skill level.
-We will also be discussing teams during the Datathon introduction workshop which will be held on October 16th 2021 at 3pm in `OC0.01`.
+We will also be discussing teams during the Hackathon introduction workshop which will be held on February 12th 2022 at 3pm in [S0.11](https://warwick.ac.uk/services/sg/spa/centraltimetabling/roominformation/centrallytimetabledrooms/capacity/s011/).

 #### I've improved my data story-telling submission since last submitting.
 Can I resubmit?